stakater/stakater-docs/docs/content/sre/authentication-authorization/google-idp.md

 * `Client ID`
 * `Secret`
-* `Authorized Domain` Users of this google domain will be able to access the cluster
+* `Authorized Domain` Users of this Google domain will be able to access the cluster